SPICES (Scouting): Canada

 As part of the "Canadian Path", from beaver scouts to rover scouts, the SPICES are considered the attributes that best represent well rounded youth, prepared for the world.

 The Spiritual element is not necessarily religion focused, but could include a scout's relationship with an abrahamic god or connectedness with nature or the global community.

 Ireland

 In programme books and materials, for Beaver Scouts and Cub Scouts, the SPICES are represented by characters representing those traits.

 Beavers track their progress through the SPICES in the Bree (first year), Ruarc (second year) and Conn (third year) lodges.

 Cubs track their progress by marking their "travel cards" which contain a checklist of all the learning objectives.
 SPICES beads, and annual personal progress badges are awarded as the travel cards are filled.
-Venture Scouts plan activities based on a self-assessment of their current personal development using the SPICES (similar to wheel of life tool).
+Venture Scouts plan activities based on a self-assessment of their current personal development using the SPICES (similar to a wheel of life tool).

 Scouts, Venture Scouts, Rover Scouts review their progress as part of the general review of programme cycles.